ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 ```

-## Grid Space
+## Hyperparameters in a Grid

-For `grid_search` space
+For `space`: `grid_search`

 - `values`: is a list of values to use in creating the grid search space.
-The type of each value of the list is not important (they could be strings, integers, floats and anything else, even entire dictionaries).
+The type of each value of the list is general, i.e., they could be strings,
+integers, floats and anything else, even entire dictionaries.

 Example: